Do Robots Really Need Anthropomorphic Hands? A Comparison of Human and Robotic Hands

 \section{Introduction}

-The human hand is often used as the gold standard or goal for robotic manipulation and haptic perception.
-Robots with anthropomorphic hands that are capable of complex manipulation skills are often used to illustrate sophisticated robotics and artificial intelligence.
+The human hand (kinematic diagram in Fig.~\ref{fig:kin_human_hand}) is often used as the gold standard for robotic manipulation.
+Anthropomorphic robots that are capable of complex manipulation skills are often used to showcase the frontier of robotics and artificial intelligence \cite{OpenAI2019Solving}.

-However, despite our fascination for anthropomorphic robotic hands, the trend in industrial applications and robotic challenges is to use simpler designs consisting of parallel grippers or suction cups.
-This trend is not necessarily only due to the complexity of matching the human hand's dexterity, robustness, and perceptual capabilities, but perhaps also to the reality that anthropomorphic hands might not be required to manipulate efficiently.
-For instance, the winner of the Amazon Picking Challenge used an end effector based on a suction system \citep{Piazza2019Century}.
-In the DARPA Robotics Challenge, 15 of 25 teams used an underactuated hand with three or four fingers, while none of the remaining ten teams used a fully actuated anthropomorphic hand \citep{Piazza2019Century}.
-This trend is also observed in assistive technologies, e.g., in the Cybathlon, which is a global challenge organized by ETH Zurich to develop assistive technologies suitable for everyday use for people with disabilities: the winner of the Powered Arm Prosthesis Race used a body-powered hook \citep{Piazza2019Century}.
-Furthermore, birds are often able to perform complex manipulations, such as nest building, just with their beaks \citep{sugasawa2021object}.
+Despite our fascination for anthropomorphic robotic hands, robots in industrial applications and robotics competitions use simpler designs such as parallel grippers or suction cups \cite{Eppner2018Four,Corbato2018Integrating,Billard2019Trends}.
+This is not necessarily only due to the complexity of matching the human hand's dexterity, robustness, and perceptual capabilities, but perhaps also to the reality that anthropomorphic hands might not be required to manipulate efficiently in all cases \cite{Bicchi2000Hands}.
+For instance, the first winner of the Amazon Picking Challenge used an end effector based on a suction system \cite{Eppner2018Four}.
+In the DARPA Robotics Challenge, 15 of 25 teams used an underactuated hand with three or four fingers, while none of the remaining ten teams used a fully actuated anthropomorphic hand \cite{Piazza2019Century}.
+The same pattern holds in assistive technology: the winner of the Cybathlon\footnote{Cybathlon is a global challenge organized by ETH Zurich to develop assistive technologies suitable for everyday use for people with disabilities.} Powered Arm Prosthesis Race used a body-powered hook~\cite{Piazza2019Century}.
+Furthermore, birds are often able to perform complex manipulations, such as nest building, just with their beaks \cite{sugasawa2021object}.

-In contrast to these observations, we can see that humans often use more than one hand with five fingers to solve complex manipulation tasks, e.g., tying shoe laces.
-This observation suggests that having only one opposable thumb and five fingers may not be sufficient for solving this task.
-This hypothesis is supported by the fact that there are people with six-fingered hands who can tie shoe laces with just one of their hands and achieve superior manipulation abilities in several other tasks \citep{Mehring2019Augmented}.
-When we design new robotic hands from scratch, we could improve the dexterity, flexibility, and versatility of the mechanism, for instance, by introducing two opposable thumbs or six fingers \citep{Billard2019Trends}.
+Yet humans themselves often need both hands for complex tasks such as tying shoe laces, suggesting that one opposable thumb and five fingers may be insufficient.
+This is supported by the fact that individuals with six fully functional fingers per hand can tie shoe laces with one hand and achieve superior manipulation abilities in other tasks~\cite{Mehring2019Augmented}.
+When designing new robotic hands from scratch, we could improve the dexterity, flexibility, and versatility of the mechanism, for instance, by introducing two opposable thumbs or six fingers~\cite{Billard2019Trends}.